skypilot-org/skypilot/docs/source/reference/storage.rst

 A storage object can used in either :code:`MOUNT` mode or :code:`COPY` mode.

 * In :code:`MOUNT` mode, the backing store is directly "mounted" to the remote VM.
-  I.e., files are fetched when accessed by the task and files written to the mount path are also written to the remote store.
+  I.e., files are streamed when accessed by the task and all writes are replicated to remote bucket (and any other VMs mounting the same bucket).

 * In :code:`COPY` mode, the files are pre-fetched and cached on the local disk.
   Writes are not replicated on the remote store.